 - Enrolled (or accepted for enrollment) as a full-time student at KU or at an accredited American institution of higher learning.

-- Studying a KU FLAS approved language at the intermediate or advanced level.
+- Studying a KU FLAS approved language at the intermediate or advanced level for undergraduate students or the beginning, intermediate or advanced level for graduate students.

 - Show potential for high academic achievement based on indices such as grade point average, class ranking, or similar measures determined by each individual area studies center at KU.